Seneral/MakersVR/README.md

   <br>
   The <i>Configurator</i> streaming blobs from the Prototype Hardware
 </p>
-The marker detection in the multi-camera marker tracking works similar to the <a href="https://ar-tracking.com/products/markers-targets/markers/">ART System</a>, with each 3D point identified based on the relations to it's neighbours within the marker.
+The marker detection in the multi-camera marker tracking works similar to the <a href="https://ar-tracking.com/products/markers-targets/markers/">ART System</a>, with each 3D point identified based on the relations to its neighbours within the marker.
 This is marker configuration can be easily read in using a calibration phase. <br>
 <p align="center">
   <img alt="Multi-Camera Tracking" src="https://github.com/Seneral/MakersVR/raw/master/Documentation/Media/SW_Multi-Camera-Tracking.gif" width="40%"/>
   <br>